josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/🐼_the_metropolitan_rabble.md

 - institutional defensiveness;
 - unlawful behaviour;
 - and serious failures of accountability.

+Those are not merely rhetorical categories.
+HMICFRS has documented failures in vetting, misconduct handling, misogyny, supervision and organisational learning across policing, including specific inspection work on the Metropolitan Police.
+The Met is therefore being used here as a documented case study, not as a synonym for every police force.[^1]

 But **corruption cannot safely become a catch-all explanation for every institutional failure**.